stanekTM/TX_nRF24_2ch_Oled/README.md

 The hardware includes a cheap, years-proven nRF24L01+ transceiver and an ATmega328P processor with an OLED screen.

 **It is written for Arduino and includes:**
-* Two proportional channels 1000 - 2000us
+* Two proportional channels 1000us - 2000us
+* Adjustable left and right EPA endpoints for each control channel 0 - 100%

 This RC transmitter works with RC receiver from my repository [RX_nRF24L01_Telemetry_Motor_Servo](https://github.com/stanekTM/RX_nRF24L01_Telemetry_Motor_Servo)